The Basics: Overview

 You can reduce your risk for gestational diabetes by eating healthy and staying active during pregnancy.

 The Basics: Cost and Insurance

 What about cost?

 You can also get help from your state to pay for medical care during pregnancy.
-These programs give medical care, information, advice, and other services important for a healthy pregnancy.
+There are programs that give medical care, information, advice, and other services that are important for a healthy pregnancy.
 To find out about the program in your state: